powercodeacademy/forms-and-basic-associations-rails-lab/README.md

 - A text input box that sets the `Song`'s title.
 - A text input box for the `Artist`.
 - A selection box for `Genre`.
 Users should be able to pick amongst existing genres only.
 - Several text input boxes to add notes to the song.
 These should have the IDs `song_notes_1`, `song_notes_2`, and so on for the specs to pass.

-This is a challenging lab.
-Here are some hints:
+Hints:

-- You might need to search around for how to pass an array using `strong_params`!
+- You might need to search for how to pass an array using `strong_params`.
-- It's easy to get confused between getting an `Artist` _instance_ from a `Song` and an `Artist`'s name.
-To help make your form work easier, solve the `spec/models/song_spec.rb` _first_.
-You can run a single spec by invoking it with e.g. `rspec spec/models/song_spec.rb`.
+- It's easy to get confused between getting an `Artist` instance from a `Song` and an `Artist`'s name.
+To help make your form work easier, solve the `spec/models/song_spec.rb` first.
+You can run a single spec by invoking it with `bin/rspec spec/models/song_spec.rb`.
   - This test requires that you create custom getter and setter methods in the `Song` class for `artist_name` and `artist_name=`, as well as `note_contents` and `note_contents=`.
   - The `artist_name` getter method should return the name of the `Artist` associated with the `Song` as a string.
+  - The `artist_name=` setter method should take a string for an artist's name, and create a new `Artist` with that name associated with the `Song`.
+  - The `note_contents` getter method should return an array of strings for all the `Note` contents associated with the `Song`.
+  - The `note_contents=` setter method should take an array of string representing `Note` contents, and create a new `Note` for each element in the array.

+Make use of the references below.
+While you are directed to update `new.html.erb`, you will need to make changes in multiple models and the `SongsController`.
+    associated with the `Song` as a string.

 - The `artist_name=` setter method should take a string for an artist's name, and create a new `Artist` with that name associated with the `Song`.
 - The `note_contents` getter method should return an array of strings for all the `Note` contents associated with the `Song`.
 - The `note_contents=` setter method should take an array of string representing `Note` contents, and create a new `Note` for each element in the array.
 - Make use of the references below!